 Tuvalu, on behalf of PNA and Tokelau, fully supported the work to develop candidate ecosystem and climate indicators.
 PNA and Tokelau also supported proposal (ii) and (iii) by SPC, as these would provide a mechanism for SC to annually consider adopting candidate indicators presented to the Committee and to review and respond to existing trends and triggers identified in adopted indicators.
 PNA and Tokelau noted that CCMs would require assistance and support to understand how to interpret potential indicators, their appropriate reference levels and baselines, and reliability for prediction.

-The USA supported both options (ii) and (iii), noting that once SPC and SC had produced Ecosystem and Climate Indicators report cards, including a short description of how each indicator affects WCPFC fisheries (especially scale and timeline of effects),

-for fisheries managers to consider.
+The USA supported both options (ii) and (iii), noting that once SPC and SC had produced Ecosystem and Climate Indicators report cards, including a short description of how each indicator affects WCPFC fisheries (especially scale and timeline of effects), could be helpful for fisheries managers to consider.

 Recommendations